 47% of the students have observed signs and symptoms of stress and mental health issues in family or friends.

-Results from 97 students who completed the pre survey indicate that 47% of the students have observed signs and symptoms of stress and mental health issues in family or friends.
+Results from early in the program showed that students were observing stress.
+97 students who completed the pre survey indicate that 47% of the students have observed signs and symptoms of stress and mental health issues in family or friends.

 In the 2 weeks prior to taking the pre survey: